GiovanniPieroni/Orbit-Propagation/README.md

 ---
 *Projects developed as part of advanced Astrodynamics and Interplanetary Mission Design curricula at TU Delft.*

-\* Interplanetary transfer to Asteroid 1991VH was made in collaboration with Alessandro Ponti
+\* Interplanetary transfer to Asteroid 1991VH was made in collaboration with Alessandro Ponti (@PontiAle)